eyeezzi/go-microphage/README.md

+# Go Microphage

+A war has been raging underground for a long time now.
+The Microbes and Immune have been engaged in a bloody battle for control of the Human System.
+Choose your side, taste victory!

+## Usage

+1. supply the files aiven.env and concluent.env.
+See sample.env.
+2. `go run *.go`

 ## Notes
 - Aiven only offers connection over TLS.
 So, you need to specify at leat the CA Cert in the connection parameters. [ Aiven Kafka services are offered only over encrypted TLS connections](https://bit.ly/2vLSFgW)